jacksoncapper/Resty/README.md

 <p>Resty uses the concept of <em>ownership</em> to deny/accept read/write actions on resources and properties.
 Each action request goes through the following steps:</p>

 <h5>1.
 Get Relationship</h5>
-<p>Ownership of each resource is designated by a foreign key reference that links to a user directly, or to a resource that is owned by a user.
-The foreign key field that indicates ownership can be specified in the subject's meta:</p>
+<p>Authority of each resource is designated by a foreign key reference that links to a user directly, or to a resource that is authorised by a user.
+Foreign key fields that indicate authority can be specified in the reference field's meta:</p>
-<pre>{"owner": "user"}</pre>
+<pre>{"authority": true}</pre>
-<p>Before a resource is written, read, or deleted, the relationship between the current user and the resource is determined.
+<p>Before a resource is written, read, or deleted, the relationships between the current user and the resource is determined.
 This can result in 5 possible relationships:</p>
 <ul>
   <li><strong>None</strong> - The resource has no relationship to the user
   <li><strong>Private</strong> - The resource is owned by the current user</li>